-The eligible collateral provisions of the Margin Rules recognize that highly liquid categories of eligible collateral are more desirable, as such collateral types are more likely to remain liquid and retain value during an economic downturn.
+The eligible collateral provisions of the Margin Rules focus on ensuring that eligible collateral is limited to high-quality, liquid assets that are expected to remain liquid and retain value during a severe economic downturn.
 As demonstrated by a review of liquidity data for qualifying ETFs, discussed in more detail below, qualifying ETFs have significant liquidity.
 As discussed above, ETF liquidity relates both to the ability of an investor to trade shares of the ETF in the market as well as how quickly the ETF shares can be converted to cash, either through cash redemptions or in-kind redemptions with a subsequent sale of the underlying asset.
 On this second avenue of liquidity, because a qualifying ETF's underlying assets are U.S. Treasuries, the liquidity of the Treasury market itself dictates how quickly the ETF's shares could be converted to cash.
 The U.S. Treasuries market is among the most liquid in the world, and qualifying ETF shares can be converted into cash through the multiple methods discussed above.